dmarcotte/idea-handlebars/readme.md

 * Syntax error inspections
 * Configurable syntax highlighting
 * Template formatter
+* Code folding for mustache blocks
 * Auto-insert of closing tags
 * Matched mustache pair highlighting
-* Full HTML highlighting, code completion, inspections, formatting and commenting for the HTML content in your templates
+* Full highlighting, code completion, inspections, formatting and commenting for the content in your templates (by default HTML, configurable in `Settings->Template Data Languages` and `Settings->File Types`)
-* By default, files with the ".handlebars", ".hbs" or ".mustache" extensions are handled by this plugin
+* By default, files matching `*.handlebars`, `*.hbs` or `*.mustache` are handled by this plugin.
+Configure other file patterns in `Settings->File Types`

 ## Future directions
 * See [the pulls](https://github.com/dmarcotte/idea-handlebars/pulls) and [issues](https://github.com/dmarcotte/idea-handlebars/issues) for a preview of in-progress and planned features